cksystemsteaching/selfie/README.md

 > Typing and casting

-Casting we can handle here but it does require a little excursion to typing.
+Casting we can handle here since it does not involve code generation but it does require a little excursion to typing.
 C\* features two different *data types* denoted `uint64_t` and `uint64_t*`.
 As mentioned before, the former stands for *unsigned integer 64-bit type` and the latter for pointer to `uint64_t`.

 In C\* variables and procedure arguments as well as literals and expressions are all *typed*, that is, have a type which can only be one of the two C\* data types.
 Casting allows changing types, here from one type to the other type, without applying any operations on any involved values.
 That's all.
 For example, integer literals such as `85` are of type `uint64_t` in C\* which we can nevertheless change to `uint64_t*` through casting: